 Narrower core shots are probably best repaired in the conventional manner after making sure the core is sealed, using either the base gun or base repair tool and razor blade or metal scraper.

 Base damage that’s serious enough to warrant fixing usually means edge damage as well.
-Edges that are damaged by impact with rocks are “case hardened,” making them difficult to smooth out using a metal file.
+Edges that are damaged by impact with rocks are “work hardened,” making them difficult to smooth out using a metal file.
 It’s best to remove the burrs first with a coarse diamond stone (also called a diamond file), then work on shaping the edge and removing the deep scratches with conventional files.
 Diamond stones are plastic blocks with surfaces of industrial grade diamonds imbedded in the cutting surface – they’re not cheap, but they’re super effective at removing burrs and are light and small enough to carry in your pocket on the hill, which is really convenient if you happen to damage your edges during the day.
 Deep scratches in the edge are best removed with an aggressive file like a Panzer file and a file guide after the burrs are gone.

 Fixing serious edge damage by hand sometimes takes hours of work; it may be more cost effective to take your skis or board to a shop and let their stone grinder do the job.
 You’ll also want to make sure the base is flat and edge profile intact after working on them.